spinningideas/sequelize-ts/README.md

 - [postgresql](https://www.postgresql.org/)
 - [umzug](https://github.com/sequelize/umzug) - database migrations

-This code assumes usage of sequelize@6 and sequelize-typescript requires sequelize
+This code assumes usage of sequelize@6 and sequelize-typescript requires sequelize and typescript.

 This proof of concept uses a repository to get data from database and uses [express](https://expressjs.com/).

 ## Get Started

-You will need to change directory into the "server" folder to install and run the application

 To get started perform the following steps: